-A key resource for planners and planning lawyers at this time is the Scottish Planning and Environmental Law Journal.
-Filled with commentary and analysis from leading professionals, lawyers and academics, the journal explores current developments and case law, and is published every two months.
+At such a busy time within the planning sector, a key resource for planners and planning lawyers is the Scottish Planning and Environmental Law Journal.
+Bringing together commentary and analysis from leading professionals, lawyers and academics, the journal explores current developments and case law, and is published every two months.

 A long tradition of supporting the professions

 SPEL Journal is read by decision makers in Scottish planning authorities, planning law practices, planning consultancies, architects, surveyors, civil engineers, environmental managers and developers across Scotland.
-It is also valued by many practitioners outside of Scotland who need to keep abreast of developments.
+It is also valued by many outside of Scotland who wish to keep up-to-date with developments.

-An annual subscription to SPEL Journal is £145.
-For further details or a sample copy, please contact Christine Eccleson on 0141 574 1905 or email christine.eccleson@Idoxgroup.com.
+SPEL Journal is published 6 times a year.
+An annual subscription is £170.
+For further details or a sample copy, please contact Heather Cameron at firstname.lastname@example.org.